Beam Residence Hall (First Year Students)

 Beam Residence Hall is a cozy spot with a prime location.
-You can enjoy Sarj’s signature dishes at Myer’s Dining Hall across the street or be first in line at President Joyce’s house for the annual Christmas Celebration, “Joyce to the World.”
+You can enjoy Sarj’s signature dishes at Myer’s Dining Hall across the street.
+A/C is installed in each of the rooms, and have updated the WiFi.

 Plus, most of your classes are a short walk of less than 5 minutes.